MicrosoftDocs/azure-ai-docs/articles/machine-learning/tutorial-train-model.md

 [!INCLUDE [sdk v2](includes/machine-learning-sdk-v2.md)]

 Learn how a data scientist uses Azure Machine Learning to train a model.
-In this example, you use the associated credit card dataset to show how you can use Azure Machine Learning for a classification problem.
+In this example, you use a credit card dataset to understand how to use Azure Machine Learning for a classification problem.
 The goal is to predict if a customer has a high likelihood of defaulting on a credit card payment.

-The training script handles the data preparation, then trains and registers a model.
+The training script handles the data preparation.
+The script then trains and registers a model.

 This tutorial takes you through steps to submit a cloud-based training job (command job).
-If you would like to learn more about how to load your data into Azure, see [Tutorial: Upload, access, and explore your data in Azure Machine Learning](tutorial-explore-data.md).
-The steps are:

 > [!div class="checklist"]
 > - Get a handle to your Azure Machine Learning workspace
 > - Create your compute resource and job environment
 > - Create your training script
-> - Create and run your command job to run the training script on the compute resource, configured with the appropriate job environment and the data source
+> - Create and run your command job to run the training script on the compute resource
 > - View the output of your training script
 > - Deploy the newly-trained model as an endpoint
 > - Call the Azure Machine Learning endpoint for inferencing

+If you would like to learn more about how to load your data into Azure, see [Tutorial: Upload, access, and explore your data in Azure Machine Learning](tutorial-explore-data.md).

 This video shows how to get started in Azure Machine Learning studio so that you can follow the steps in the tutorial.
 The video shows how to create a notebook, create a compute instance, and clone the notebook.
 The steps are also described in the following sections.